U.S. Implementing 'Third Country' Rule On Central American Migrants Seeking Asylum

 The DHS release describes asylum as " a discretionary benefit offered by the United States Government to those fleeing persecution on account of race, religion, nationality, membership in a particular social group, or political opinion."

+"This new rule is patently unlawful and we will sue swiftly," Lee Gelernt, deputy director of the ACLU's national Immigrants' Rights Project, said in a statement.

+Gelernt accused the Trump administration of "trying to unilaterally reverse our country's legal and moral commitment to protect those fleeing danger."

-In a statement about the rule, Attorney General William P. Barr said that current U.S. asylum rules have been abused, and that the large number of people trying to enter the country has put a a strain on the system.
+In a statement about the rule, U.S. Attorney General William Barr said that current U.S. asylum rules have been abused, and that the large number of people trying to enter the country has put a strain on the system.